 - Attend an initial training session on the role of the building coordinator.
-Attend annual training sessions which will be conducted by Environmental Health & Safety.
+Attend annual training sessions which will be conducted by Safety and Compliance.

 - Maintain the EH&S Safety Binder for the building and make it available for review by building occupants and others as needed.

-- Report all concerns relative to the health and safety of building occupants and visitors to the Director for Environmental Health and Safety.
+- Report all concerns relative to the health and safety of building occupants and visitors to the Manager for Safety and Compliance.

 Xavier University Police